-Nothing Phone 2a leaked pricing indicated a low entry price for the base model
+Nothing Phone 2a leaked pricing indicates a low entry price for the base model

-Ahead of an official announcement, leaked pricing targets for Nothing Phone 2a indicate that it may be positioned as a notable competitor to Google’s Pixel 7a.
+Ahead of an official announcement, leaked pricing targets for Nothing Phone 2a indicate the smartphone may be positioned as a notable competitor to Google’s Pixel 7a.

 Believed to be a cheaper alternative to 2023’s Nothing Phone (2), the base Nothing Phone 2a may be sold for under €400 (around $585 CAD) in Europe.
 Credible leaker Rolan Quandt states the entry model is expected to come with 8GB of RAM and 128GB of storage.
-It’s also said that the device will be available in White or Black.
+It’s also said that the device will be available in ‘White’ and ‘Black.’

 Nothing Phone (2a)